tagcode/Lexical.FileSystem/README.md

 └── "document.txt"
 </pre>

 On github too.
-Notice that, only directories are returned from "/tree/", as files are on different url path "/blob/".
+Notice that, only directories are returned from "/tree/", as files are on different url branch "/blob/".

 ```csharp
 HttpFileSystem.Instance.PrintTo(Console.Out, "https://github.com/tagcode/Lexical.FileSystem/tree/master/");